-For a good example, let’s check out a meta description for So Worth Loving’s stickers:
+For a good example of a persuasive meta description, let’s check out the search result for So Worth Loving’s stickers.

 Immediately and in all-caps, the description makes you realize that a lot of stickers don’t last as long as you want them to.
 Then, SWL promises that their stickers solve that problem.